 To have Macros that are active and displayed in a macro palette after you trigger the Macro Group, set the Macro Group to "Shows/hides a palette when".
-The Macros in the Macro Group will be displayed in a floating Macro Palette and enabled when you trigger the Macro Group and will remain displayed until you trigger the Macro Group again.
+The Macros in the Macro Group will be displayed in a floating Macro Palette and enabled when you trigger the Macro Group again.
 You could use this to create a set of related actions that do not even need a Hot Key.
 For example, you could have a group of macros to align objects in a CAD application, so when you press Command-Control-A, a palette of these macros is displayed and you can click various alignment options (distribute left-right, align top edges) and then close the palette by pressing Command-Control-A a second time.